George Maciunas: SoHo and the Fluxhouse Co-Operative

-The Fluxwedding and early death
+Death

 Perpetually sick, Maciunas developed cancer of the pancreas and liver in 1977.
 He died on May 9 of the following year in a hospital in Boston.
 Three months before his death, he married his friend and companion, the poet Billie Hutching.
 After a legal wedding in Lee, Massachusetts, the couple performed a "Fluxwedding" in a friend's loft in SoHo, February 25, 1978.
 The bride and groom traded clothing.
 The event was taped by video artist Dimitri Devyatkin.

 Posthumous reputation

 Maciunas remains enigmatic to this day, and his reputation still elicits strong responses both from artists and critics who have come after Fluxus, and by artists who knew him whilst still alive.

-Adrian Searle, art critic for the Guardian, put it succinctly in a review of a Fluxus exhibition;
+Adrian Searle, art critic for The Guardian, put it succinctly in a review of a Fluxus exhibition;

 The view that his death liberated Fluxus is also widespread;

 The life of George Maciunas is subject of a documentary film by the Manhattan-based artist and independent filmmaker Jeffrey Perkins who met Maciunas in 1966.
 It is made out of Maciunas' friends voices, material from 44 interviews that had been gathered by Perkins since 2010 on his travels to Europe, America and Japan.

-Friends reminisce

 An oratorio loosely based on Maciunas and titled Machunas premiered in August 2005 in the St. Christopher Summer Festival in Vilnius, Lithuania.
 Machunas was conceived by artist Lucio Pozzi, with music by Frank J. Oteri.
 Several of Maciunas' friends and colleagues protested the fact that the libretto was mistaken by many as a biography.

+In 2024, art historian Colby Chamberlain published an indepth book on Maciunas with the University of Chicago Press called Fluxus Administration: George Maciunas and the Art of Paperwork.